Who is eligible to write an IAS Senior Honors Thesis?

 What courses do I register for to get credit for my thesis work?

 For fall of your senior year, enroll in Preparation for IAS Honors Thesis L97 485, sec.
-01. Required for IAS senior thesis writers, this course addreses the methods and mechanics of research and writing in IAS, concurrently with independent work with the thesis adviser.
+01. Required for IAS senior thesis writers, this course addresses the methods and mechanics of research and writing in IAS, concurrently with independent work with the thesis adviser.
 The seminar provides structure, guidance, and response to your work.
-Students will already have identified a thesis topic; in the seminar, they will identify a research question and develop a thesis proposal.
-In workshop format, students will examine one another's research questions, hypotheses, and methods of analysis.
-In additional sessions, students will learn the basics of several models of electronically assisted research, and they will develop and refine presentation skills through the presentations of their proposals and results at various stages of progress.
+You will already have identified a thesis topic; in the seminar, you will identify a research question and develop a thesis proposal.
+In workshop format, you will examine one another's research questions, hypotheses, and methods of analysis.
+In additional sessions, you will learn the basics of several models of electronically assisted research, and you will develop and refine presentation skills through the presentations of their proposals and results at various stages of progress.
 Attendance is required.